hashicorp/terraform-provider-kubernetes/website/docs/r/replication_controller.html.markdown

 The following arguments are supported:

 * `metadata` - (Required) Standard replication controller's metadata.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)
 * `spec` - (Required) Spec defines the specification of the desired behavior of the replication controller.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status)

 ## Nested Blocks